NCERT Exemplar Class 11 Biology Solutions Chapter 10 Cell Cycle and Cell Division

 Answer:

-The cell that get arrested in the diplotene stage is the oocyte of mammalian females.
-It grows and forms secondary follicle, then subsequently its growth is arrested at the diplotene stage.
-The first meiosis gets completed when the woman gains sexual maturity.
+The cell that gets arrested in the diplotene stage is the oocyte of mammalian females.
+It grows and forms a secondary follicle, then subsequently its growth is arrested at the diplotene stage.
+The first meiosis is completed when the woman gains sexual maturity.
 The meiosis takes place one by one in the egg that is released from the ovary.

 Question:13